imahbub/portfolio/eos.md

 ![](img/introadvprv.webp)

-We designed Advanced Privacy to provide ultimate control of user privacy.
-It provides users with a UI and UX that will allow them to understand and take actions without knowing anything technical.
+> We designed Advanced Privacy to provide ultimate control of user privacy.
+It provides users with a UI and UX that will allow them to understand and take actions regarding privacy, without knowing anything technical.

 ![](img/advprv_maincontrol.webp)
 **Easy to control UI**